Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Fair Wages for Guides and Porters: Luxury trek packages pay staff above Nepal’s standard rates.
 This respects local workers and their families.

-• Contributions to Local Schools and Clinics: Many trek organizers donate a portion of the profits to support the improvement of education and healthcare services in the Khumbu region.
+• Contributions to Local Schools and Clinics: Many trek organizers donate a portion of their profits to improve education and healthcare services in the Khumbu region.

 Positive Impact: The local economy benefits, and you get the support of skilled guides with years of training.
 Their expertise helps you avoid altitude sickness and other risks on the trail.